Have you ever heard the expression “same same, but different”?

-It happens because of the connection we develop with that brand when it fulfills some of our deepest emotional desires.
+This happens because of the connection we build with the brand when it fulfills some of our deepest emotional desires.

-To build meaning around a brand is crucial to first understand who is your ideal audience, their pains, challenges, joys, needs, and what drives them.
-Detailed characteristics like how are their way of thinking and how is it their way of living related to certain aspects.
+To build meaning around a brand is crucial to first understand who is your ideal audience – their needs, pains, challenges, joys – and what drives them.
+Detailed characteristics like how people think and what is someone’s desired lifestyle.

 What is your perspective on this topic?
 Share your insights in the comments 🙂